george-gca/jekyll-socials/README.md

 2. **[Academicons](https://jpswalsh.github.io/academicons/)** - Specialized icons for academic platforms and publications
 3. **[Scholar Icons](https://louisfacun.github.io/scholar-icons/)** - Additional icons for technical and coding platforms

+### Using Icons from Other Font Sources

+While this plugin comes with built-in support for the three font libraries above, you can use icons from any other font library you add to your site.
+Simply provide the icon class name in the `logo` field of a custom social or when overriding a built-in social's icon.
+The plugin will automatically detect whether the value is a file path (by checking for file extensions like .png, .jpg, .svg) or an icon class.

 ## Built-in Social Platforms

 The plugin includes built-in support for 53 social media and academic platforms: